Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Serbian Orthodox Church

 On 28 February, the DECR of the ROC published a statement of the Serbian Orthodox Church, in which the SOC told his position concerning the Ukrainian question.
 However, some religious experts began to have doubts on the authenticity of the statement as there was no hyperlinks to the original statement.
 On 13 March, the SOC published the same statement on its website.
 The SOC also sent its statement to all the local Orthodox churches.
 The head of the Serbian Church's Information and Publishing Department published a communiqué on 13 March in which he gave his personal opinion that "it is recommended, but not required, that Serbian hierarchs and clergy abstain from serving with those who have communion with the schismatics.
 Such a heavy decision as breaking communion can only be made by the Council of Bishops, not the Holy Synod, in the Serbian Orthodox Church."

 The council of bishops of the SOC, held from May 9 to 18, 2019, decided not to recognize the OCU.
 The council of bishops also stated: "The biggest problem of the Orthodox Church today is the Church schism in Ukraine and the unsuccessful attempts of the Patriarchate of Constantinople to solve the problem "on the knee," unilaterally, without dialogue with the canonical Church in Ukraine and with the Russian Orthodox Church, and in general without pan-Orthodox consultations."

+In June 2019, Metropolitan Amfilohije told TASS the only one to recognise the Montenegrin Orthodox Church is Filaret Denysenko of the UOC-KP but Constantinople will not recognise it as their archbishop Mihailo Dedeić previously worked for it and was dismissed for "his crimes".

+In February 2020, Metropolitan Onufriy of the UOC-MP joined the 2019–2020 clerical protests in Montenegro.
+The SOC commented on it stating that "he and his four bishops will visit Montenegro, bring blessings to Ukrainian holy places, and support the Church [SOC] in the defense of holy places [in Montenegro]".

+In 2022, Metropolitan Joanikije Mićović stated that the Russian invasion of Ukraine came from impiety, it is a "difficult situation" for the canonical UOC-MP and that he thinks "Montenegro was designed to be a small Ukraine".

+The SOC has not commented on the presence of the Homeland Movement, the junior partner in the Croatian government, at an Orthodox Christmas celebration of the minor Croatian Orthodox Church in 2025.